Last Updated on May 6, 2021 by Maggie Sutton

 United States Department of Agriculture loans are available to anyone looking for homes in areas that are rural or suburban.
 If you are already looking to live in one of those areas, this loan is perfect for you.
 If you can commute to work while living in these areas, a USDA loan can help you get the house you want.
-Click here for a list of regional requirements.
+Keep in mind, there are regional requirements.

 The USDA offers three different programs.
 Direct loans are available for applicants who have low income.
 Depending on where you want to live, you can ask for as little as 1% for a down payment.
 The second option is loan guarantees, offered by participating lenders, depending on the area.
 A large down payment is not required, but your insurance premiums will be higher.
 The third USDA option involves home improvement grants and loans.
 These give you the opportunity to repair and improve your home without having to apply for two separate loans.
 This program can give you up to $27,500 in assistance.